ANSSI-FR/IPECC/README.md

-# IPECC, an open-source VHDL IP for generic elliptic curve cryptography over finite field
+# IPECC, an open-source VHDL IP for generic elliptic curve cryptography over finite field with an emphasis on side-channel resistance

 Copyright (C) 2023